rkaw92/vpslite/README.md

 This project lets you run a containerized application on a cheap Virtual Private Server (VPS).
 It automates the set-up and maintenance of the app instance.

+**This is a work in progress.
+It works, but I'm still polishing some stuff around the edges.**

 Out-of-the-box, it gives you:
 * Reverse proxy with automatic HTTPS and certificate renewal
 * Private Docker registry